-Brisbane City Council categorises all compliance assessable work into the following application structure:
+Council categorises all permit work into the following application structure:

 Read the following definitions carefully to ensure the correct application type is submitted.

-Applications for the assessment of plumbing and drainage work involving a class 1a detached building that meets the definition of a dwelling house or secondary dwelling in the Brisbane City Council City Plan 2014 (Schedule 1 Definitions, Table SC1.1.1.B).
+Applications for the assessment of permit work involving a single class 1a dwelling that meets the definition of a dwelling house or secondary dwelling in the Brisbane City Council City Plan 2014 (Schedule 1 Definitions, Table SC1.1.1.B).

 For plumbing assessment, Council deems a dwelling to be a secondary dwelling if it is not under the same roof as the primary dwelling.
 Connecting structures such as awnings, covered walk-ways, patios roofs and similar structures are not considered to be the same roof as the primary dwelling.
 A separate application is required for the secondary dwelling in sewered areas.

 PlumbSMART (not available from 1 July 2019)

 Applications for the assessment of the plumbing and drainage work for the construction of a new dwelling house that:

 - Is detached, i.e. no common walls with adjoining dwellings.